Tobin Rote: Green Bay Packers

 The Green Bay Packers selected Rote in the second round of the 1950 NFL draft, the 17th overall pick.
 He spent a total of seven seasons in Green Bay under head coaches Gene Ronzani and Lisle Blackbourn, leading the hapless Packers' offense while the defense annually ranked among the league's worst.
+On November 18, 1951, he set a record for rushing yards in one game by a quarterback (150) against the Chicago Bears that wasn't surpassed until 2002.
 Besides his passing duties, Rote led the Packers in rushing yards three times and rushing touchdowns five times.
 During the span of his Green Bay career, Rote ranked third in the NFL in passing touchdowns, trailing only Bobby Layne and Norm Van Brocklin.
 He also ranked first in the league in rushing yards by a quarterback and second in touchdowns.
+He was inducted into the Green Bay Packers Hall of Fame in 1974.

 1956 season

 Rote's 1956 season ranks among the greatest in NFL history.
 On a 4–8 team, he led the league in passing yards (by 294) and passing touchdowns (18 to Ted Marchibroda's 12).
 In addition, his 11 rushing touchdowns were second in the league behind only those of Chicago Bears' Rick Casares.
-His 29 total touchdowns were the highest single-season total in NFL history until eclipsed by LaDainian Tomlinson in 2006 (31) and the highest total in the era of the twelve-game schedule.
+His 29 total touchdowns were the highest single-season total of his career, and the highest total in the era of the twelve-game schedule.
 The entire Packers' offense outside of Rote accounted for just five touchdowns.

 Among quarterbacks, he led the league in pass completions, pass attempts, passing yards, passing touchdowns, rushing attempts, rushing yards, and rushing touchdowns.